-Angela Jack is an experienced barrister and a member of the EIP Legal practice.
+Angela Jack is an experienced barrister and a member of the EIP's litigation team.
 She joined EIP from Chambers in the Temple with a 12-year track record in litigation, having appeared at all levels of tribunals and courts from first instance to the Court of Appeal.

 - Lead associate at EIP acting for Unwired Planet in the Court of Appeal, successfully resisting the appeal brought by Huawei in FRAND proceedings. (link)